dk949/libut/README.md

 * `UT::curry`: create a curried function out of a regular function
 * `UT::defer`: a macro to defer execution until the scope ends
 * `UT::print`: macros for printing using `std::format` in c++20
+* `UT::overload`: creates a function object merging several other function objects as an overload set

 <!-- AUTOGEN_END -->